areven/reago/documentation/guide/advanced/using-the-abortsignal.md

 You can obtain the `AbortSignal` for the current computation by calling the `atomAbortSignal()` hook.

-Many of the JavaScript APIs can accept the `AbortSignal` directly - and one of them is `fetch`.
+Many of the JavaScript APIs can accept the `AbortSignal` directly, and one of them is `fetch`.

 Here is how you can cancel a `fetch()` request when it is no longer needed.